-- 1. Demonstrate a working knowledge of instrumentation as it pertains to the electrical industry. - a.
+1. Demonstrate a working knowledge of instrumentation as it pertains to the electrical industry.

+- a.
 Define terms associated with instrumentation. - b.
 Discuss basic theory of hydraulics, pneumatics, and electromagnetic controls. - c.
 Identify basic symbols used with hydraulics, pneumatics, and electromagnetic systems. - 2.
 Identify the type of instrumentation input and output devices, and describe their applications. - a.
 Describe control elements for pressure, flow, temperature, and level. - b.
 Identify the types of input and output devices. - c.
 Describe the input and output devices. - 3.
 Identify the types of electrical signals used in instrumentation. - a.
 Describe the transmission of information to include current, pressure, and frequency. - b.
 Explain the principles of the transmission information input and output. - 4.
 Describe fundamentals of electrical and electronic process controls. - a.
 Label a block diagram of an open loop system and a closed loop system. - b.
 Describe characteristics of an open loop and a closed loop system. - 5.
-Design a preventive maintenance program for instrumentation systems. - a.
-Describe the techniques and procedures for troubleshooting, calibrating, and repairing an instrumentation system. - b.
+Design a preventive maintenance program for instrumentation systems.

+a.
+Describe the techniques and procedures for troubleshooting, calibrating, and repairing an instrumentation system.

+b.
 Demonstrate the ability to sketch a piping and instrument drawing.

-Course Number and Name: ELT 1253 Branch Circuit and Service Entrance Calculations all branch circuits and service entrances in all electrical installation.
-Proper use of the National Electrical Code ® will be required.
+ELT 1253 Branch Circuit and Service Entrance Calculations

+The course is designed to teach students the calculations of circuit sizes for all branch circuits and service entrances in all electrical installation.
+Proper use of the National Electrical Code [®] will be required.